rohshall/podcaster-rs/README.md

 ```

 Downloads latest 5 episodes of the "BegToDiffer" podcast.
+The default action is `download`.
+And the default count of episodes for download is `1`.

 ```
 podcaster download
 ```
 Downloads latest episode of all podcasts.

-`remote` shows the podcast episodes available for download.
+`list` shows the podcast episodes.
+It marks the ones which are not yet downloaded with `*`.
 `download` downloads the podcast episodes.
-`local` shows the podcast episodes downloaded locally for playing.
+`catchup` marks the podcast episodes as downloaded.
+This is useful when you are not interested in downloading the episodes after listing them.
 `play` plays the episodes downloaded.
 It uses the `player` from the config file.
-And it plays the latest episodes at the speed set by `speed` from the config.
+And it plays the latest episodes at the speed set by `playback_speed` from the config.
 Currently, this works only if the player is `mpv`.